Experiment Hazard Class 8.1 – Radioactive Materials

 Personal Protective Equipment – As determined in the review of the experiment.

-Dosimetry and Monitoring – All users involved in the experiment will be required to wear a dosimeter during the experiment.
+Dosimetry and Monitoring – All users involved in the experiment may be required to wear a dosimeter during the experiment.
+The requirement for a dosimeter will be determined by RSO-HP.
 RSO-HP is responsible for all monitoring of samples as noted in the sample handling procedure posted on the experiment station.

 Unless otherwise noted in the approved experiment safety plan, the Director of the APS Engineering Support Division delegates the authority to authorize an experiment in this hazard class to any of the persons in the beamline personnel that appear in the list of Beamline Manager personnel authorized to approve experiments and a member of the APS Experiment Review Board.